-PREPARED FOR MEDICINAL USE IN THE LOFFODEN ISLES, NORWAY, AND PUT TO THE TEST OF CHEMICAL ANALYSIS.
+PREPARED FOR MEDICINAL USE IN THE LOFFODEN Isles, Norway, and put to the test of chemical ANALYSIS.
 THE MOST EFFECTUAL REMEDY FOR CON-SUMPTION, BRONCHITIS, ASTHMA, GOUT, CHRONIC RHEU-MATISM, AND ALL SCROFULOUS DISEASES.

-Approved of and recommended by BERZELIUS, LIEBIG, WOILER, JONATHAN PEREIRA, FOUQUIER, and numerous other distinguished Scientific Chemists, prescribed by the most ominent Medical Men, and supplied to the leading Hospitals of Europe-effecting a cure or alleviating symp-toms much more rapidly than any other kind.
+Approved of and recommended by BERZELIUS, LIEBIG, WOILER, JONATHAN PEREIRA, FOUQUIER, and numerous other distinguished Scientific Chemists, prescribed by the most eminent Medical Men, and supplied to the leading Hospitals of Europe-effecting a cure or alloviating symp-toms much more rapidly than any other kind.

-Extract from ".
-THE LANCET," July 29, 1854.
+Extract from "THE LANCET," July 29, 1854.

-Extract from ".THE LANCET," July 29, 1854.
+Extract from "THE LANCET," July 29, 1854.
 "After a careful examination of the different kinds of Cod Liver Oil, Dr. de Jongh gives the preference to the Light Brown Oil over the Pale Oil, which contains scarcely any volatile fatty acid, a smaller quantity of iodine, phosphoric acid, and the elements of bile, and upon which ingredients the efficacy of Cod Liver Oil no doubt partly depends.
-Some of the deficiencies of the Pale Oil are attributable to the method of its preparation, and especially to its filtration through charceal.
+Some of the deficiencies of the Pale Oil are attributable to the method of its proparation, and especially to its filtration through charceal.
 In the preference of the Light Brown over the Pale Oil we fully concur.
-"We have carefully tested a specimen of the Light Brown Cod Liver Oil, prepared for medical use under the direction of Dr. de Jongh, and obtained from the wholesale agents, Messrs, ANSAR, HARFORD, and Co., 77, Strand.
-We find it to be genuine, and rich in lodine and the elements of bile,"
+"We have carefully tested a specimen of the Light Brown Cod Liver Oil, prepared for medical use under the direction

+Cod Liver Oil, prepared for medical use under the direction of Dr. de Jongh, and obtained from the wholesale agents, Messrs.
+ANSAR, HARFORD, and Co., 77, Strand.
+We find it to be genuine, and rich in iodine and the elements of bile."